-- Follow the mitigation mechanisms of subclause 6.30.5 of ISO/IEC TR 24772-1:2019. - Whenever possible, use a for ... loop instead of a while ... loop. - Whenever possible, use the form of iteration that takes the name of the array or container and nothing more - When indices are necessary, use the 'First, 'Last, and 'Range attributes for loop termination, e.g. for I in MyArray'Range loop.... - If the 'Length attribute is required to be used, take extra care to ensure that the index computation considers the starting index value for the array.
+- Follow the mitigation mechanisms of subclause 6.30.5 of ISO/IEC 24772-1:2022. - Whenever possible, use a for ... loop instead of a while ... loop. - Whenever possible, use Ada constructs that eliminate the need for loop statements, such as array aggregates, qualified expressions, and reduction expressions. - Whenever possible, use the form of iteration that takes the name of the array or container and nothing more. - When indices are necessary, use the 'First, 'Last, and 'Range attributes for loop termination, e.g. for I in MyArray'Range loop....

+• If the 'Length attribute is required to be used, take extra care to ensure that the index computation considers the starting index value for the array.

-6.31 Unstructured Programming [EWD]
+6.31 Unstructured programming [EWD]

-Ada programs can exhibit many of the vulnerabilities noted in Subclause 6.31 of ISO/IEC TR 24772-1:2019 leaving a loop at an arbitrary point, local jumps (goto), and multiple exit points from subprograms.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.31 applies to Ada.
+Ada programs can exhibit many of the vulnerabilities documented, such as leaving a loop at an arbitrary point, local jumps (goto), and multiple exit points from subprograms.